bertsky/workflow-configuration/README.md

 ### Customisation

-To write new configurations, first choose a (sufficiently descriptive) makefile name, and spawn a new file for that: `[ocrd-]make NEW-CONFIGURATION.mk`.
+To write new configurations, first choose a (sufficiently descriptive) makefile name, and spawn a new file for that: `[ocrd-]make NEW-CONFIGURATION.mk` (or copy from an existing configuration).

 Next, edit the file to your needs: Write rules using file groups as prerequisites/targets in the normal GNU make syntax.
 The first target defined must be the default goal that builds the very last file group for that configuration, or else a variable `.DEFAULT_GOAL` pointing to that target must be set anywhere in the makefile.